Stratosphere-Studios/777-300ER/README.md

 A: Yes!
 Enable the freighter option on the EFB and the plane will become a 300ERF.
 Note that not all cockpit changes are modeled yet.

+**Q: Why can't I see the cabin through the windows from outside?**

+A: In order to improve performance, we hide all cabin objects when the cockpit door is closed.
+If you want to take some exterior screenshots, just open the cockpit door!

 **СDU Сode**

 Thanks for reading!
 The соde to unlоck the flight instruments can be found in the "777 Readme Сode.txt" file in the X-Plane's Output folder once the aircraft is loaded.